Vladimir Muravyov (translator): Translations

 The Kistyakovsky-Muravyov translation of The Fellowship of the Ring, which was the sole Russian version until 1990, reached second place in a poll on the best Russian translation of The Lord of the Rings, conducted by Russian fan site Tolkien.su.
 In 1991 Muravyov translated The Two Towers and a year later The Return of the King.
 His transliteration was adapted for locations in The Lord of the Rings Online: Shadows of Angmar.
 Muravyov's The Two Towers was criticised for deviations and redundant Russification.
 Théoden was referred to as konung, while marshal Éomer was titled the Third Seneschal of Mustangrim.
 Other examples include Tobold Hornblower translated as Tobold Thunderer (Громобой) and the river Entwash, transliterated as Ontawa (Онтава).
 However it was outlined that Muravyov, avoiding similarities to the Russian word 'fool' (duren), transliterated Durin as Darin and Anduril as Andril.
 Many tolkienists do not share Muravyov's views on the etymology of hobbits, which he derives from the words homo and rabbit.

 Muravyov also translated the works of Washington Irving, O. Henry, F. Scott Fitzgerald, Muriel Spark, Evelyn Waugh and Colin Thiele.

-Other information
+Personal life

 Muravyov is the son of literary critic and translator Irina Muravyova (translator) and the stepson of Russian philosopher Grigory Pomerants.

-Muravyov's son Alexey is a renowned scholar of Syriac Christian writers.
-He is also a scholar on other Oriental Christian cultures and literatures.